 Earmark the money you save for retirement and invest it immediately.
 If you can take advantage of an IRA, 401(k), or other tax-deferred retirement plan, you should do so.
 Funds invested in a tax-deferred account may grow more rapidly than funds invested in a non-tax-deferred account.

 Some people make the mistake of investing too conservatively to achieve their retirement goals.
 That’s not surprising, because as you take on more risk, your potential for loss grows as well.
 But greater risk also generally entails potentially greater reward.
 And with life expectancies rising and people retiring earlier, retirement funds need to last a long time.

-That’s why if you are facing a projected income shortfall, you should consider shifting some of your assets to investments that have the potential to substantially outpace inflation.
-The amount of investment dollars you should keep in growth-oriented investments depends on your time horizon (how long you have to save) and your tolerance for risk.
-In general, the longer you have until retirement, the more aggressive you can afford to be.
-Still, if you are at or near retirement, you may want to keep some of your funds in growth-oriented investments, even if you decide to keep the bulk of your funds in more conservative, fixed-income investments.
+That’s why, if you are facing a projected income shortfall, you may want to consider shifting some of your assets to investments that have the potential to substantially outpace inflation.
+The amount of investment dollars you might consider keeping in growth-oriented investments depends on your time horizon (how long you have to save) and your tolerance for risk.
+In general, the longer you have until retirement, the more aggressive you can typically afford to be.
+Still, if you are at or near retirement, you may want to keep some of your funds in growth-oriented investments, even if you decide to keep the bulk of them in more conservative, fixed-income investments.
 Get advice from a financial professional if you need help deciding how your assets should be allocated.

 Accept Reality: Lower Your Standard of Living